emyounglab/prymetime/README.md

-# PRYMETIME
+# Prymetime

-PRYMETIME is a de novo genome assembly pipeline that uses long reads from Oxford Nanopore Technologies and short reads from Illumina.
+Prymetime is a de novo genome assembly pipeline that uses long reads from Oxford Nanopore Technologies and short reads from Illumina.
 It was designed to produce high-quality genome assemblies from engineered yeast strains.
-PRYMETIME relies on the long read de novo assembler Flye for linear contigs and the hybrid assembler Unicycler for circular contigs.
+Prymetime relies on the long read de novo assembler Flye for linear contigs and the hybrid assembler Unicycler for circular contigs.

 ## Docker